 Closing: The project manager completes any final documentation, outcomes, and reporting before completely ending the lifecycle of this project.

-If you're thinking about organizing your team's project with the PRINCE2 methodology, using work management software can help you simplify collaboration and keep important information in one place.
-With a work management tool like Asana, your team can easily establish clear roles and responsibilities, set approval processes for deliverables, and delegate tasks to other team members.Lacak proyek PRINCE2 dengan Asana
+If you're thinking about organizing your team's project with the PRINCE2 methodology, using work management software can help.
+With a work management tool like Asana, your team can easily establish clear roles, create templates to guide projects through each PRINCE2 stage, and delegate tasks to other team members.Lacak proyek PRINCE2 dengan Asana